emtee40/website-generator/README.md

-# website-php
+# website-generator
-My PHP Website
+PHP Scripts to generate static pages (which are then uploaded to ioanmoldovan.github.io)